GDPR Compliance

 Email: dpo@icosa.org

-5. Cross-Border Data Transfers
+5. Data Residency and Cross-Border Transfers

-We also monitor developments regarding the EU-U.S. Data Privacy Framework and will update our transfer mechanisms as appropriate.
+We monitor developments regarding the EU-U.S. Data Privacy Framework and will update our transfer mechanisms as appropriate.

 6. Consent Management